gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 ## Start

 To access your VMs with SSH you need to create an SSH keypair.
 If you already have a keypair, you do not need to create a new one.
-The only exception to this is if you have an ED25519 keypair.
-This keypair is not usable due to a bug in the OpenStack OpenSSL.

 ## Creation

-As mentioned in [Step 2](/optimist/guided_tour/step2/), there are many ways to create an SSH keypair.
+As mentioned in [Step 2](/optimist/guided_tour/step2/), there are several ways to create an SSH keypair.

-Here you will create one from the console using the following command:
+You may create one from the console using the following command:

 ```text
 $ ssh-keygen -t rsa -f Beispiel.key